Best Women’s Running Tights of 2025

 CEP Compression Run Tights 4.0, Women $150 Polyamide, elastane

-How to Choose the Best Running Tights for Women
+How to Choose the Best Women’s Running Tights

 We all need bottoms to run in, and the sheer array of options for the best running tights for women can be intimidating.
 While most runners prefer tights only during colder weather, some choose them year-round for comfort or protection.
-With so many options for tights, it’s important to hone in on a few key features to help you differentiate between them.
+With so many options, it’s important to hone in on a few key features to help you differentiate between them.

 Fit

-The level of compression a pair of tights provides also needs to be considered when thinking about fit.
-Tights like the CEP Compression Run Tights 4.0 will offer a high level of compression throughout the various parts of the legs, while the REI Co-op Swiftland 7/8 Running Tights and the Saucony Women’s Elite Tight are made of a much more stretchy and forgiving material that only provides the slightest level of compression.
-We didn’t find that any of the tights included in this guide restricted movement at all.
+When determining fit, you should also consider the level of compression a pair of tights provides.
+Tights like the CEP Compression Run Tights 4.0 offer a high level of compression throughout the various parts of the legs, while the REI Co-op Swiftland 7/8 Running Tights and the Saucony Women’s Elite Tight include much more stretchy and forgiving material that only provides the slightest level of compression.
+We didn’t find that any of the tights included in this guide restricted movement.

 Weight